Universal Design for Learning: High-tech

-Implementation of Assistive Technology
+Implementation of assistive technology

-The variety of assistive technology is what supports teachers in implementing universal design for learning (UDL) in their classroom.
+The variety of assistive technology is what supports teachers in implementing universal design for learning (UDL) in their classrooms.
 The UDL framework promotes a flexible curriculum, which would be further supported by the implementation of various assistive technologies depending on the need of the student.
 For example, a student struggling in a language course might need digital AT to assist them in initiating or cueing the development of their ideas.
 However, from a UDL perspective, the teacher recognizes that the current version of the curriculum does not acknowledge forms of expression aside from manual writing.
-The teacher can adjust the curriculum to adapt to the needs of the students, and implement AT to assist each individual student with their unique learning needs.
+The teacher can adjust the curriculum to adapt to the needs of the students and implement AT to assist each individual student with their unique learning needs.

-Research shows that the use of physical or virtual manipulatives improve academic performance in students, but it is difficult to compare results between classrooms since each classroom differs in how they implement assistive technology.
+Research shows that the use of physical or virtual manipulatives improves academic performance in students, but it is difficult to compare results between classrooms since each classroom differs in how they implement assistive technology.
 Generally, teachers and other staff members need to consider the students' internal and external factors when implementing AT devices or services.
 Internal factors involve assessing the individual needs of the student, sometimes with neuropsychological testing by the school's professional staff, and deciding what type of AT addresses their need.
-External factors involve considering whether the classroom environment and the student's home environment can support the implementation of the AT including space requirements and training for teachers, students and their families.
+External factors involve considering whether the classroom environment and the student's home environment can support the implementation of the AT including space requirements and training for teachers, students, and their families.
 More resources and attention need to be allocated towards teacher and staff training in using AT to support UDL practices in the classroom.